Jiangwb/seisflows-devel/README.md

 Add a new parameter 'PAR.USER_DEFINE_STATION' to control this feature.
 Remember to set use_existing_STATIONS=.true. when you use this option.
 You can ignore 'PAR.USER_DEFINE_STATION' if you use a fixed receiver array in synthetic test.
 This fixed receiver array can be define either by STATIONS file under specfem2d-master/DATA or parameters in Par_file.

+5. Add script to create mask model and plot misfit curves

 Unsolved problem:
 1. Use GPU version SPECFEM2D in SeisFlows